×

 • Property investors can reduce tax liability by redeploying a portion of rents into enhancing owned property.
 Funds channeled into upgrades like adding pools, gyms, or landscaping qualify for tax deductions.

-• Dubai has one of the lowest property tax rates in the world.
-A study found that Dubai had the second-lowest rate of property fees equivalent to 3.6% over a five-year period, behind only Monaco.
+• In fact, a study found that Dubai has the second-lowest rate of property fees globallyβ€”equivalent to just 3.6% over a five-year periodβ€”behind only Monaco.
+This low-cost ownership structure continues to attract both local and international investors.

 • With no property taxes, both tourists and locals are attracted to living and investing in Dubai.
 This makes Dubai one of the cheapest cities for property investment globally when compared to other major cities with property taxes.

 • The UAE system avoids property taxes by only charging a 4% transfer fee when buying/selling properties in Dubai.
-There is also a monthly “housing fee” or municipality tax.
+There is also a monthly β€œhousing fee” or municipality tax.
 But together these fees are still very low compared to typical property tax rates elsewhere.

 • By not having direct property taxes, the UAE system makes Dubai a more appealing location for real estate investors compared to other cities around the world with annual property taxes.
 The tax-free environment benefits both homeowners and the property market.